What is a Subsidiary Company?

 Example #2

 Meta Platforms Inc. is the parent company of the famous technology company Facebook.
-As of December 31, 2021, the parent firm had 25 subsidiary companies.
+December 31, 2021, the parent firm had 25 subsidiary companies.
 Besides being publicly traded on the open market, the parent company has multiple investment portfolios within the social media companies.
 Some principal subsidiaries include Facebook, WhatsApp Inc., and Instagram LLC.

 Types of Subsidiary Company